 - Ultrasound may have a role in assessment and diagnosis.

-- Magnetic resonance imaging (MRI) may also be useful for some patients.
+- Magnetic resonance imaging (MRI) or PET may be useful for some patients.

 - Reassurance once the diagnosis is confirmed.
 The condition is benign and self-limiting.

-- Non-steroidal anti-inflammatory drugs or paracetamol are usually all that is required for the pain.
+- Simple analgesia (paracetamol or ibuprofen) is usually all that is required for the pain[5, 7].